 Essay 7.3 — The Plugin Kit, Part 3 of 9.

-Essay 7.2 opened the universal skeleton — CLAUDE.md, hooks, scripts — and named the PLUGIN-LOCK ceremony that gates every edit to them.
-This sub-essay opens the organ that almost every plugin doubles: voice.xml.
+Essay 7.2 opened the universal skeleton — CLAUDE.md, hooks, scripts — and named the PLUGIN-LOCK ceremony that gates hard-substrate edits.
+This sub-essay opens the soft-memory organ that almost every plugin doubles: voice.xml.
 The hooks-side and scripts-side surfaces share one XML schema across different audiences.
 Getting them confused is the most common new-user error in plugin authoring.

 voice.xml × Two — The Dual Surface